adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-12-sparking-joy-ui-improvements.md

             exactly like a secondary button, and vice versa.
 This was a small holdover from developing our app to allow you to set your own brand color.
-No need to worry — we’ve fixed that behavior, while still maintaining your ability to set a custom brand color.&nbsp;
+No need to worry — we’ve fixed that behavior, while still maintaining your ability to set a custom brand color.

             Further upgrades include changing the font to be bolded for better